guilhermefiorot/GuilhermeFiorot/README.md

-### Hi, I'm Guilherme Fiorot, graduated in Computer Technician at Federal Institute of Espirito Santo.
+### Hi, I'm Guilherme Fiorot, graduated in Computer Technician and studying Bachelor of Information Systems, both at Federal Institute of Education, Science and Technology of Espírito Santo.
-### Currently studying Bachelor in Information Systems at Federal Institute of Espirito Santo.

  <div>
   <a href="https://github.com/GuilhermeFiorot">